 Today you discover the Itria Valley, walking along an old aqueduct to Locorotondo.
 Pass between olive trees, vineyards and trulli through this enchanting landscape.
 Return by train to Alberobello.

 After breakfast, transfer to World Heritage listed Matera.
 Its fascinating 'Sassi', ancient cave dwellings that have been inhabited since Paleolithic times, have been excavated in the rocks facing a deep canyon.
-Upon arrival, after you check into your accommodation, enjoy a guided visit of the 'Sassi' area and afterwards taste some typical products of the region.
+Upon arrival, after you check into your accommodation, enjoy a guided visit of the 'Sassi' area (approx. 2 hours).
 Overnight in Matera.

 A wonderful hike to discover the Murgia plateau facing Matera, admiring rock churches painted with Byzantine frescoes.
 The landscape here is of pastures and stone farmhouses, and there is the chance to watch the flight of different types of falcons.
-Dinner in a typical restaurant and overnight in Matera.
+Dinner in a typical trattoria to experience the flavour of the region and overnight in Matera.

 The trip concludes after breakfast with your transfer to the bus or train station.